Slayer95/aura-bot/CLI.md

 ## \`--exec-broadcast\`

-This flag enables broadcasting the command execution to all users or players involved in the game session.
-When activated, the command specified by --exec will be broadcasted to all participants, ensuring transparency and visibility of the executed action.
+This flag enables broadcasting the command execution to all users or players in the channel.
+When activated, the command specified by --exec will be broadcasted to all users in the same realm or game, ensuring transparency and visibility of the executed action.

 By using this flag, users or players will be informed about the command being executed, fostering a collaborative and informed environment during the game session.